pr3y/Bruce/README.md

 Other medias can be [found here](./media/).

+# :keyboard: Discord Server
+* Contact us in our [Discord Server](https://discord.gg/WJ9XF9czVT).

+# :bookmark_tabs: Wiki
+For more information on each function supported by Bruce, [read our wiki here](https://github.com/pr3y/Bruce/wiki).

 # :clap: Acknowledgements

 + [@bmorcelli](https://github.com/bmorcelli) for new core and a bunch of new features.